lpgn/advanced-homeassistant-mcp/docs/contributing.md

 # Contributing to Home Assistant MCP

-We welcome contributions from the community!
-Your help and feedback are essential to improving the MCP Server.
+We welcome community contributions to improve the MCP Server.
 Please review the following guidelines before contributing.

 ## How to Contribute

-1. **Fork the Repository**: Create your personal fork of the project on GitHub.
+1. **Fork the Repository:** Create your personal fork on GitHub.
-2. **Create a Feature Branch**: Use clear branch names, e.g., `feature/your-feature` or `bugfix/short-description`.
+2. **Create a Feature Branch:** Use a clear name (e.g., `feature/your-feature` or `bugfix/short-description`).
-3. **Make Changes**: Develop your feature or fix bugs.
-Ensure your code follows the project's coding conventions.
+3. **Make Changes:** Develop your feature or fix bugs while following our coding standards.
-4. **Write Tests**: Include tests for new features or bug fixes.
-We aim for high code coverage.
+4. **Write Tests:** Include tests for new features or bug fixes.
-5. **Submit a Pull Request (PR)**: Once your changes are complete, submit a PR.
-Our team will review your request and provide feedback.
+5. **Submit a Pull Request:** Once your changes are complete, submit a PR for review.
-6. **Address Feedback**: Make any necessary revisions based on code review feedback.
+6. **Address Feedback:** Revise your PR based on maintainers' suggestions.

 ## Code Style Guidelines

 - Follow the project's established coding style.
 - Use Bun tooling for linting and formatting:
-  - `bun run lint` for linting
+  - `bun run lint`
-  - `bun run format` for formatting
+  - `bun run format`

 ## Documentation

-- Update relevant documentation alongside your code changes.
+- Update documentation alongside your code changes.
-- Ensure that tests pass and coverage remains high.
+- Ensure tests pass and coverage remains high.

 ## Reporting Issues